 embassy – An embassy is the official office of an ambassador in a foreign country.
 It handles relations between nations.
 A consulate is the office of a consul in a foreign city.
 It handles business and personal needs of citizens of the appointed country.
 Capitalize with the name of a nation; use lowercase without it: the British Embassy, the U.S. Consulate, the embassy, the consulate.

 Exceptional Family Member Program – This program supports military family members of all ages with special medical and educational needs.
+When referencing the three main components of the program, capitalize them to read EFMP Family Support, EFMP Identification and Enrollment and EFMP Assignment Coordination.
+Always capitalize Exceptional Family Member Program when writing it out fully in headers or running text.

 Exceptional Family Member Program Resources, Options and Consultations – EFMP ROC is a specialized area of Military OneSource where families with special needs go for online resources, options and consultations, in addition to those already available on military installations.
 EFMP ROC provides comprehensive information on every aspect of military life for family members with special needs.
 There is no cost to active-duty, National Guard and reserve service members, their families and survivors.